aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week05.rst

    :language: python
    :autograde: unittest

-   **1.** We've given you another data file in this problem.
+   **2.** We've given you another data file in this problem.
 It's called ``timely_file.txt``.
 Write code to figure out which is the most common word in the file.
 Save the string that is most common word in the file in the variable ``abc``.
 (Hint: you had a problem quite similar to this one in PS3!)
+You may write a function to help do this, AND invoke the function, if you do so -- but you do not have to.

    ~~~~
    # Write code here!